Symbian9/qmapshack-doc-wiki/DocInstallMapDem.md

 ---
 # Install Maps & DEM

-Sorry this is not a commercial software, that provides ready made map and DEM packages with an installer.
-The project does not have the financial resources to provide that kind of stuff.
+QMapShack is not a commercial software, providing installable, ready made maps and DEM packages.
+The project does not have the man power and financial resources to provide that kind of stuff.
 However we think it's really simple to install maps & DEM after you have read this.

 ## Organization of Maps & DEM